2022 Dominion Initiates Cup

 Do I need a partner?

-No partner is needed for The Initiates Cup - Dominion will match you up with someone - ideally from the same law school as you.
+No partner is needed for The Varsity Cup - Dominion will match you up with someone - ideally from the same law school as you.
 If you do have someone you'd like to partner up with,

 What's the time commitment like?